fbpx

 However, the consumer, economic, technological and industry landscape has changed substantially in the last 60 years, and the rule’s original goals no longer apply to today’s air travel ecosystem in the nation’s capital.

-Improving access to the nation’s capital will increase the affordability and efficiency of air travel, strengthen economic growth and better serve our nation’s capital.
+Improving access to the nation’s capital increases the affordability and efficiency of air travel, strengthens economic growth and better serves our nation’s capital.

-That’s why we are asking Congress to help improve access to and from Washington, D.C. by authorizing additional direct flights to and from Ronald Reagan National Airport (DCA) when they take up the Federal Aviation Administration (FAA) Reauthorization bill this fall.
+That’s why we asked Congress to help improve access to and from Washington, D.C. by authorizing additional direct flights to and from Ronald Reagan National Airport (DCA) when they took the Federal Aviation Administration (FAA) Reauthorization bill… and we succeeded!

 Benefits of Additional Direct Flights: